codeplaysoftware/computecpp-sdk/samples/README.md

 `placeholder-accessors.cpp`       | Example use of SYCL placeholder accessors.
 `builtin-kernel-example.cpp`      | Using an OpenCL built-in kernel with SYCL via the codeplay extension.
 `use-onchip-memory.cpp`           | Demonstrating the use_onchip_memory extension to SYCL provided by ComputeCpp.
 `smart-pointer.cpp`               | Custom Allocators in SYCL.
-Dependency: `stack_allocator.hpp`
 `vptr.cpp`                        | Using the Virtual Pointer interface in SYCL on matrix addition kernel.
-Dependency: `/include/vptr/virtual_ptr.hpp`
 `opencl-c-interop.cpp`            | OpenCL/SYCL interopability example.